 Cloudinary assigns a public ID to each and every uploaded file for transformation and delivery later on.

 Here’s the syntax for uploading files with PHP to Cloudinary:

 See these examples of what you can pass to the

 An image, a video, or a RAW file:

 For details on all the upload options, see the related Cloudinary documentation.

 Uploading PHP images files to Cloudinary is hassle free.
-Once you’ve completed that task, storing files on your host server will be a thing of the past.
+Once you’ve completed that task, you no longer need to store files on your host server.
 Do take advantage of dedicated cloud-storage services like Cloudinary, which also performs the invaluable task of serving files securely to web apps through content delivery networks (CDNs).

-- AJAX File Uploads: Quick Tutorial and Time-Saving Tips
+- AJAX File Upload: Quick Tutorial & Time-Saving Tips

 - Impressed by WhatsApp?
 Clone the WhatsApp Technology to Build a File-Upload App on Android